 And Father, we ask for your hand of mercy on this land of ours.
 It is true that most of the country has, for years, gone about its life without reference to you and many have denied you exist.
 But you have also promised to save all those who call upon your name.
 I ask for your compassion upon us.
 Forgive this nation's turning from you.
 And act, we pray, to remove this evil from our midst.
 We also ask for wisdom for those in government and those advising them.
-And we praise you for all those dedicated professionals in our health services and in the scientific community who will be hard pressed as they seek to find a permanant vaccine for this virus.
+And we praise you for all those dedicated professionals in our health services and in the scientific community who worked so hard to find a permanant vaccine for this virus.
 And thank you, also, for those who are equally important right now - those who deliver medicines, food etc to our shops and to those who are most vulnerable.

 Lord, please provide for those who rely upon food banks and ensure that the homeless are fed and looked after.

 And may all those who do not yet know the comfort of having Jesus as their Lord and Saviour, I ask that you will reveal your Son to them.